texas-robocamp/texas-robocamp.github.io/virtual/programming/arrays.md

 Congratulations!
 You have finished the C++ tutorial!

 Now you can move on to programming the robot.
-Since you have already done an Arduino tutorial, and you've now done a C++ tutorial, you're on your own for this one!

-{{ site.data.alerts.tip }}
-Feel free to use your red cup at any time to get help and instruction from camp staff.
-{{ site.data.alerts.end }}

 ## Next Step